 The certificates do not relieve employers of responsibility from complying with all laws regarding the employment of minors.
-(Utah Code § 34-23-209.)
+(Utah Code \S 34-23-209.)

-Utah law requires special licensing for employers employing minors in door-to-door sales (Utah Admin.
+Utah law requires special licensing for employers that employ minors in door-to-door sales (Utah Admin.
 Code r.
 610-2-4).